 If your store isn’t generating enough conversions, you’re not getting enough sales, which means your business is failing somehow.
 But the question is, why aren’t people converting?

-Here are Effective Reasons Your eCommerce Store Maybe Losing Out on Conversions & What You Can Do to Fix Them
+Here are Effective Reasons Your eCommerce Website Maybe Losing Out on Conversions & What You Can Do to Fix Them

 1) Poor Website Design

-Solution: One way to prevent customer abandonment rates from skyrocketing is to make sure that all your web pages are mobile-friendly.
+Solution: One way to prevent customer abandonment rates from skyrocketing is to make sure that your eCommerce website pages are mobile-friendly.

 54.8% of Internet users browse primarily from their smartphones and tablets, so you must develop mobile websites or optimize existing ones for optimal functionality on mobile devices.